 No Bisexuals: Despite Alyssa being a "lesbian" and then turning out to sleep with (and have previously slept with) men, the word bisexual is never mentioned once.
 Also the Unfortunate Implications of her lesbian friends disowning her from the group for sleeping with a guy.

 Noodle Incident: Apparently as a child Banky made a nun so angry that she called him a "fucking cunt rag".

 N-Word Privileges: In a deleted scene, Alyssa says she's offended by Banky using words like "faggot" and "dyke" carelessly and in anger.
-Holden retorts with why is okay for her and Hooper X to use those words if they're so bad.
+Holden retorts with why it's okay for her and Hooper X to use those words if they're so bad.
 Alyssa explains that they use those words in order to take the venom out of them, so when ignorant and hateful people say them, they won't be bothered as much.

 Sequential Artist: Holden McNeil and Banky Edwards are writers/artists for Bluntman and Chronic comic, Alyssa Jones is writer/artist for Idiosyncratic Routine, and Hooper X produces the comic White Hatin' Coon.

 Alyssa and Banky comparing lovemaking scars is nearly identical to the famous scene from Jaws.

 Bizarrely enough, doubles with Actor Allusiontwice over.
 The scene where Alyssa's lesbian friends chastise her for "selling out" (her lesbianism by hooking up with Holden) mirrors a scene in Go Fish.
 The scene here features Guinevere Turner, who shares a name with Adams' character in Mallrats.
 Turner also wrote and appeared in Go Fish (although not in the scene in question).